BJP ready for J&K polls, but will wait for EC nod

 Amit Shah seeks 6-month extension of President's Rule in J&K; says polls by year end

-Danish Ali (BSP) said that "in order to expand our political base we are deviating from the real issues of Jammu and Kashmir."
+Danish Ali (BSP) said that "in order to expand our political base we are deviating from the real issues of J&K."